tmp-etc/dots/md/0X_white_box.md

 - Check if the class (or any allowed classes) have known-exploitable magic methods, i.e a property (that you control) is used 'dangerously' inside the magic method, like `$this->$foo->something()` or `something_dangerous($this->$foo)` ... sounds stupid but hey

-# 🦊 ARBITRARY FILE WRITE
+# ARBITRARY FILE WRITE / FILE UPLOAD

-***Look for***
-- File write operations where
-	- the filename is <u>not</u> hardcoded or a constant
-	- a hardcoded string is <u>not</u> appended to the user provided value
-	- the filename is <u>not</u> sanitized with something like `basename`
-	- the filename is <u>not</u> sanitized by removing some characters
-	- the filename is <u>not</u> an app generate temporary file
+- The file gets turned into a file in underlying filesystem (I guess cloud storage like buckets handle this differently)
+- You control the (part of the) filepath and the file content
+- You are able to bypass sanitization of the filepath and content
+- You find a path from which this file gets handled like an executable

-    - the file data is <u>not</u> validate or specical characters stripped before writing to file (as was the case with CVE-2026-41940 where sessions are stored in plaintext file as key-value pairs; and appending newline characters to a value enabled to insert new keys)
+This could range from classic webshells to messing with session data like CVE-2026-41940 where sessions are stored in plaintext file as key-value pairs and appending newline characters to a value enabled to insert new keys

-***Exploiting***

-> [!note] In Laravel
-> Unprintable and invalid unicode characters will automatically be removed from file paths.
-Therefore, you may wish to sanitize your file paths before passing them to Laravel's file storage methods.
-File paths are normalized using the `League\Flysystem\WhitespacePathNormalizer::normalizePath` method.

-> [!note] Uploading files?
-> Like, does this differ from just file writes to local disk?

-# 🦊 SSTI
+# SSTI

 ***Look for***
 - use of a <u>non</u> "logic-less" template engine, such as Mustache